ansible-collections/community.mysql/CONTRIBUTING.md

 - ansible: Mandatory version of ansible to install in a venv to run ansible-test.
 - docker_container:
-    The container image to use to run our test.
-There images are created in github.com/community.mysql-test-containers and push the following images on quay.io:
+    The container image to use to run our tests.
+Those images Dockerfile are in https://github.com/community.mysql-test-containers and then pushed to quay.io: E.G.:
-    - my57-py38-pymysql093
-    - my57-py38-mysqlclient201-pymysql0711
-    - my57-py39-pymysql093
-    - my57-py39-mysqlclient203-pymysql0711
-    - my57-py310-pymysql093
-    - my57-py310-mysqlclient211-pymysql0711
-    - my80-py38-pymysql093
-    - my80-py38-mysqlclient201-pymysql0711
-    - my80-py39-pymysql093
-    - my80-py39-mysqlclient203-pymysql0711
-    - my80-py310-pymysql093
-    - my80-py310-mysqlclient211-pymysql0711
-    - mariadb-py38-pymysql093
-    - mariadb-py38-mysqlclient201
-    - mariadb-py39-pymysql093
-    - mariadb-py39-mysqlclient203
-    - mariadb-py310-pymysql093
-    - mariadb-py310-mysqlclient211
+    `quay.io/mws/community-mysql-test-containers-my57-py38-mysqlclient201-pymysql0711:0.0.1`.
+Look in the link above for a complete list of available containers.
+You can also look into `.github/workflows/ansible-test-plugins.yml`
     Unfortunatly you must provide the right container_image yourself.
-And you still need to provides db_engine_version, python, etc...
+And you still need to provides db_engine_version, python, etc... because ansible-test won't do black magic to try to detect what we expect.
+Explicit is better than implicit anyway.
     To minimise the amount of images, pymysql 0.7.11 and mysqlclient are shipped together.
-- db_engine_version: The name of the container to use.
+- db_engine_version: The name of the container to use for the service containers that will host a primary database and two replicas.
 Either MYSQL or MariaDB.
 Use ':' as a separator.
 Do not use short version, like mysql:8 for instance.
-Our tests expect a full version to filter tests based on released version.
-For instance: when: db_version is version ('8.0.22', '>').
+Our tests expect a full version to filter tests precisely.
+For instance: `when: db_version is version ('8.0.22', '>')`.
 - connector: The name of the python package of the connector along with its version number.
 Use '==' as a separator.
 - python: The python version to use in the controller.
 - target : If omitted, all test targets will run.
 But you can limit the tests to a single target to speed up your tests.